CirroBuild/FrostiDocs/blog/2021-05-10-questdb-release-6-0-tsbs-benchmark.md

   width={650}
 />

-We knew that the lack of out-of-order (O3) support was a show-stopper for some users and we needed a solid solution.
+We knew that the lack of out-of-order support was a show-stopper for some users and we needed a solid solution.
 There were possible workarounds, such as using a single table per data source or re-ordering tables periodically, but for most users this is inconvenient and unsustainable.

-## Options to deal with O3 data
+## How should you store out-of-order time series data?

 As we reviewed our data model, one possibility was to use something radically different from what we already had, such as including LSM trees or B-trees,